 In a mixing bowl, mix together flour, oats, brown sugar, cinnamon, and salt.
 Cut the butter up into small pieces and add to the mixture.
 Using two pastry scrapers or a dough blender or your hands, work the butter in until the mixture comes together into small clumps.

 Spread fruit mixture across a 2-quart baking dish, and sprinkle with the topping.
 Bake for 45-50 minutes, until the fruit is bubbling and the topping is golden brown.

 Here is delicious nectarine blackberry crisp!
 Serve warm–with vanilla ice cream, of course!

 What a great dessert to serve at the end of dinner in the summer time!
 No one will escape the goodness of this warm fruit crisp topped with a scoop of cold ice cream.
 Enjoy!

-How to Store and Reheat Leftover Fruit Crisp
+How to Store and Reheat Leftover Nectarine Blackberry Crisp

 Leftovers store in the fridge for 3-4 days.
 To reheat, use either a microwave or conventional oven.
 To reheat in the oven, remove the crisp from the fridge and allow it to come to room temperature while you are preheating the oven to 350 degrees F. Bake the crisp for about 10-15 minutes or until warmed through.

 Check out other Dessert Recipes.
 Some of my favorites are: